Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Black hole atoms

-Finally, we examine the over-extremal case $4Q^2 > a^2$.
+Finally, we examine the overextremal case $4Q^2 > a^2$.
 In this case, there are no horizons and it appears naked singularity at $r = 0$.
 Even though there is the naked singularity, the solution $R(r)$ is regular at $r = 0$.
-Now the repulsive term $\frac{Q^2}{r^2}$ strongly dominates over the attractive one $-\frac{a}{r}$ in the over-extremal case $Q^2 \gg a^2$ in the effective potential $V \sim - \frac{a}{r} + \frac{Q^2}{r^2}$.
-This therefore should push the wavefunction further outward from the naked singularity.
-The radial probability density in the over-extremal case is shown in Fig.~\ref{fig:overextremal_charged_radial}.
+Now the repulsive term $\frac{Q^2}{r^2}$ strongly dominates over the attractive one $-\frac{a}{r}$ in the overextremal case $Q^2 \gg a^2$ in the effective potential $V \sim - \frac{a}{r} + \frac{Q^2}{r^2}$.
+This, therefore, should push the wave function further outward from the naked singularity.
+The radial probability density in the overextremal case is shown in Fig.~\ref{fig:overextremal_charged_radial}.

-We find the expected behavior of the wavefunctions.
+We find the expected behavior of the wave functions.
 Interestingly, we find that a new peak appears near the naked singularity.
 This may be explained by the gravitational repulsion and the quantum effect.
 Namely, particles pushed outward by the strong repulsion are pushed back toward the center by the exclusion principle.
 This corresponds to the inverse of the phenomenon where the particles localized at the center by gravitational attraction are pushed outward by the exclusion principle.